halflumi/rust-advertisement/Ownership in Rust.md

 ### Borrow Check

+In Rust, a value is borrowed if something else has a reference to it or into it (a reference to a field of a struct or to an element of a collection).

 The borrow check mechanism in Rust is summarized in *the Book* as follow:

 > At any given time, you can have *either* (but not both of) one mutable reference or any number of immutable references.